Noah Ablett

 Noah Ablett (4 October 1883 – 31 October 1935) was a Welsh trade unionist and political theorist.
-He is noted as a key contributor to The Miners' Next Step, a syndicalist treatise which Ablett described as "scientific trade unionism".
-A prominent figure in Welsh labour education, he was instrumental in establishing Marxist educational programmes in the Rhondda valleys and played a significant role in the Plebs' League, an independent working-class educational movement.
+He contributed to The Miners' Next Step, a syndicalist treatise which Ablett described as "scientific trade unionism".
+Through the Plebs' League he helped establish Marxist educational programmes for miners in the Rhondda valleys.

-Biography
+Early life and education

-Ablett was born in 1883 in Porth, Rhondda to John and Jane Ablett; he was the tenth child of eleven.
-He left school at age 12 to work in the coal mines.
+Ablett was born on 4 October 1883 at Ynyshir in the Rhondda Fach to John Ablett and his wife Jane; he was the tenth child of eleven.
+After attending Ferndale Higher Grade School, he began work at the Standard Colliery in Ynyshir at age 12 in 1895.
 Originally intending to join the ministry, Ablett was a lay preacher with the Baptists during the Wales religious revival.